rojsun25/azure-ETL-data-pipeline/README.md

 # azure-ETL-data-pipeline
 Azure cloud data services and its scripts

-Standard Tasks in order
+Standard Tasks in order (reusable code using python)

 Task 1 - Upload files in the Azure Blob storage